 -Dr. Irwin Weil, Northwestern Universitymore

-"Pedai" is a phenomenal meditation on the dynamic of friendship and its influence over moral actions.
-Seeking his counterpart the One, the Other undergoes a profound alteration when confronted by conflict and instability in common interactions with those bonded to him.
+"Pedai" is a phenomenal meditation on the dynamic of friendship and its influence over moral development.
+Seeking his counterpart the One, the Other undergoes an alteration when confronted by conflict and instability in common interactions with those bonded to him.
 The organic nature of moral character emerges within the narrative of "Pedai" or "fetters."

 Through magical realism and archetypal images "Singularity" chronicles the life of a character with no name, the Other, whose counterpart is the One, a symbol of intellection.
 The fourth in the series, it concerns the genesis of community, and the development of goodness in the Other who has until now been an anti-hero.
 Fear, Idealism, Force, Political Power and the overwhelming potency of Unity itself all are personified in the gathering of humans, here called homotheria.
 Encapsulating the intricate enigma of solidarity and existence, "Singularity" presents its readers with a philosophical puzzle – not an investigation of appearance and reality, but a conviction that reality is not reality.